GLOBAL MARKETS-Stocks, euro tumble as ECB disappoints markets

 * Markets still expect Fed, ECB action in coming months

-The central bank, which also said it would wait to see if
+The ECB, which also said it would wait to see if the economy

-rates, said last week it would do whatever it takes to support
+pledged to do whatever it takes to ease an ongoing debt crisis

 ECB President Mario Draghi "set us up like a poker room full